AykutCevik/Geolocate-IP-Browser-Extension/README.md

 Geolocate-IP-Browser-Extension
 ==============================

-A browser extension, which shows you the origin of your IP address.
+A browser extension, which shows you the origin of your IP address and several geolocational informations.

 Supported browsers
 ==============================